sosopark92/sosopark92/README.md

 **Customer Analytics and Predictive Modelling**: Developing an end-to-end customer analytics project using transactional data, behavioural features, and machine learning.

-**[Medical Image Segmentation](https://github.com/sosopark92/PRECISE-hand-bone-segmentation)**: Built a 29-class 3D segmentation pipeline for hand and wrist CT scans using deep learning.
+**[Medical Image Segmentation](https://github.com/sosopark92/PRECISE-hand-bone-segmentation)**: Built a 29-class 3D segmentation pipeline for hand and wrist CT scans using nnU-net model and 3DSlicer.

 **Medical Speech AI**: Evaluating and fine-tuning Whisper models for medical speech recognition using synthetic and real clinical speech data.